 The primary purpose of stock market investments is wealth creation.
 Share market tycoons like Warren Buffet, Rakesh Jhunjhunwala, Radhakishan Damani, etc., have multiplied their wealth over the years using long-term investment in stocks.

-5 Rules to Select the Best Stocks for Long Term Investment
+5 Rules on How to Choose the Best Stocks for Long Term Investment

-Let’s take a look at those golden rules that each investor can follow to select the best long-term stocks.
+Let’s take a look at some stock-picking tips or rather rules that each investor can follow to select the best long-term investments in stocks.

 To choose the best share to buy for the long term, you must read the financial statements and the key business ratios.
 Here is the list of ratios that you should check: